wadum/TwitchSpotifySynchronizerPage/help/help.md

+# Help

-# You are on your own
+## You are on your own

+We have no documented help since we've not yet had an issue that can be fixed by you.